Helicobacter Pylori Symptoms

 Blood test: Here at Bluecrest we offer an H. pylori blood test which is a test that looks for signs of proteins or antibodies in the blood.
 These specific antibodies will only be present in the blood if the immune system has produced them to fight off an H. pylori infection.
 An H. pylori blood test can be carried out as an individual test or as part of our health assessments.

 Gastroscopy: this is a more invasive test that involves passing a tube called an endoscope with a camera through to the stomach.
 Images taken by the camera can help to confirm the presence of stomach ulcers.
-Usually this procedure is carried out under local anaesthetic.
+Usually, this procedure is carried out under local anaesthetic.

 If you suspect that you may have an H. pylori infection, it is important to get tested.
 Prompt testing is an effective way of identifying health issues and intervening before any serious health conditions such as gastritis, gastric ulcers or stomach cancer develop.